 What really matters?

 So what really matters when shopping for a web host?
 There's no single right answer to that question.
 If often depends on your individual needs.
 Are you going to run your business on the website you're hosting?
 If so, then uptime is an important factor, since you can lose sales and revenue when the site is down.
 Will you have questions?
 Often times, people who subscribe to shared hosting packages are new to website design, and often times they'll have questions.
-If you're only paying $3 a month for your hosting, you can rest assured that many of your questions will go unanswered.
+If you're only paying $3 a month for your hosting, you can be assured that many of your questions will go unanswered.
 (But it's alright, at least you have "unlimited" bandwidth right?)
 Our support goes beyond just making sure that your e-mail is working right.
 We'll make our best efforts to answer any question you might have.
-(Of course there has to be enough of us to go around to everybody, so we do ask that you be considerate before starting a game of 20 questions.)
-Our company owner regularly reviews the support tickets.
-At any time, you can always ask that your ticket be assigned to Adam, and the company owner will answer your questions personally.
 At Azereon we feel that having someone on your side, who wants to learn about you and your site, and wants to help you succeed is worth a few extra dollars a month.
 We promise we'll do our best to make it worth every penny!